Policies for UW-Whitewater

 - Respect the fact that, at UW-Whitewater, the primary use of the Internet is academic: teaching, class assignments, research and communication, and administration.

-The following actions are considered unacceptable and participation in them may result in disciplinary actions and the loss of your Internet account and privileges:
+The following actions are considered unacceptable and participation in them may result in disciplinary actions and the loss of your account and privileges:

-- Using another person's computer account without permission.
+- Using another person's account.

 - Intentionally disrupting the work of other people.